chuigda/CoreBlogPHP-NG/content/research/io-monad-kiddies-wcsndm.md

 So the general secretary asked you to launch three missiles, and you just launched one missile and claimed that you launched three missiles.
 That must be great.
 See you on the court-martial.

-On the other hand, even if we don't do the above replacement, since expressions can be evaluated in any order, the compiler is theoretically free to evaluate later expression first:
+On the other hand, even if we don't do the above replacement, since expressions can be evaluated in any order, the implementation is theoretically free to evaluate later expression first:

 ```haskell
 militaryDrill :: ()